Dennis-Rudiger/naisasa/README.md

 # Naisasa Events Platform

-A modern event ticketing and management platform built with Next.js 14, TypeScript, Prisma, and Tailwind CSS.
+A modern event ticketing and management platform built with Next.js 14, Prisma, and PostgreSQL.

 ## 🚀 Quick Start